-This week, I asked on my Facebook page how you stay calm as a parent and boy did you deliver!
-Read all of the responses on Facebook.
-And, please add your own ideas to the comments below as well.
-Here are just 25 Ways to Stay Calm as a Parent — some are mine, some are yours!
+When I asked on my Facebook page how you stay calm as a parent you sure did deliver!
+Your comments have been amazing.
+Here are 25 Ways to Stay Calm as a Parent — some are mine, some are yours:

 - Own your Nos.
 There are times when I say no without even thinking and then one no leads to another no and soon we’re in a vicious cycle.
 I’ve learned that by really thinking before I respond I feel authentic power when I do say no — or yes.
 Try hard to not rush to saying no to your child just because of inconvenience.